vickenliu/client-side/README.md

 ## Release 3

+- Add a listener to a button on the page, which kicks off a request, then renders the results using a template.

+## Release 4

 This setup is something I just pulled together because I like handlebars.
 Go and look for some other tools and potential setups.

 Go inquire about different tools: